 Products That Have Helped Me Most

-FibroCane Daily & Serenitea – Both of this products are from FibroCane.
+Serenitea – Serenitea is a herbal tea from FibroCane.
 You can check out my original review of them here.
-FibroCane Daily is a multi-vitamin specifically formulated for those of us with Fibromyalgia.
-I found that taking it definitely helps my energy throughout the day.
-I’ve swapped it out several times for other similar products and have never had results as good.
-Serenitea is an herbal tea that helps calm and relax you, making it easier to sleep.
+It helps calm and relax me, making it easier to sleep.
 I really like the taste of it and I find the effects comparable to Yogi Sleepytime tea.
 I’ve continued to use both of these daily for more the last few years.

 CBD Oil – The CBD oil from Liberty Lixir was the first thing I found that really helped my sleep.
 Instead of laying in bed for hours reading while hoping to fall asleep.
 A couple of drops of Liberty Lixir 1000 under my tongue and I’m out within about 15 minutes.
 It takes me a lot longer to read a book now, but it’s worth it.

 CBD-based lotions and salves – In 2014 I did something to my shoulder.. we still don’t know what.
 A year later, when The Fay Farm first sent me a sample of their Warming Muscle Rub I was still in pain.
 I’d tried a lot of things at that point and the Warming Muscle Rub was the only thing to that point that had helped.

 Following that introduction to cbd oil-based lotions and salves I’ve tried several others and I really enjoy the Qi of Calm from Resonant Botanicals.
 It’s a light lavender-scented lotion that really calms the burning in my hands and feet that often pops up just before bedtime.